 Cseklész (Bernolákovo, previously Čeklís, and in German: Landschütz) is famous for its castle that the Eszterházy family turned into a huge palace.
-The settlement is located in the Upper lands/Horná Zem/Felvidék, now Slovakia, 21 km north-east to Pozsony (Bratislava, Pressburg).
+The settlement is located in the Upper lands/Horná Zem/Felvidék, it is in Slovakia, 21 km north-east to Pozsony (Bratislava, Pressburg).
 The name Cseklész is said to have come from the Hungarian family name “Csek”.

 The village was first mentioned in the document of Hungarian King András II in 1209 when it was given to Sebestyén, the son of the Comes of Nyitra, Tamás.
 The village consisted of two settlements in the 13th century, they were called Cseki and Luzsnica.

 Its castle was built by a man called Bököny / Bökény who was a member of the Cseklészi family of the Hontpázmány Clan.
 Bököny was also called “de Cheslek” in a document issued in 1264.
 The construction of the castle may have taken place around 1290.
 The first church of the village was built in the 13th century but was rebuilt in the Gothic style in the 14th century.
 After Bököny’s death, the new owner was Szentgyörgyi Ábrahám.
 He sold it to the oligarch Csák Máté who has most likely owned it until his death.

 The area used to belong to the king during the 14th century and served as a tolling place of the Fekete River’s ford.
 The first fortification was an earth-wood castle but after it had burned down, it was rebuilt from stone and bricks.
 We know about an interesting owner of Csicsva, Master Veres Ábrahám of the Pecz Clan.
 There was an uprising on the western fringe of the Kingdom of Hungary in 1289 but he had remained loyal to the king.
 After the death of King Kun László, Ábrahám hurried to aid King András III.